wls503pl/advanced_foundry/Defi_DSC/Design.md

 -   DSC is deployed first (before DSCEngine can reference it)
 -   DSCEngine receives DSC address in constructor
--   Ownership of DSC is transferred to DSCEngine immediately
+-   **Ownership transfer must occur within `vm.startBroadcast()` scope** to use deployerKey authority
--   Returns both contracts for use in tests/verification
+-   Returns all three for use in tests/verification

 **Running the script:**